namndev/namndev.github.io/_posts/2020-02-22-building-an-api-with-firebase.md

     <img src="https://atevans85.files.wordpress.com/2019/07/screen-shot-2019-07-22-at-7.45.06-am.png" />
 </p>

-Select “Functions” in the options menu.
+Select `Functions` in the options menu.
 Then select the Firebase App that you created before in the list shown on the next terminal output.

 The next set of options are fairly straightforward.